 Look at your everyday routines and find ways to model more and build language.
 Here are some examples:

-- Watching TV & movies: Talk about what happened, who’s your favourite character, which part do you like most, how it made you feel (eg. scared/excited).
+Watching TV & movies: Talk about what happened.
+Who’s your favorite character?
+Which part do you like most?
+How did it made you feel (eg. scared/excited)?

-- Tidying up: Talk about what you have to do.
-Eg. folding and putting laundry away, discuss where socks and other clothing goes.
-Or putting away the groceries and talk about what goes in the fridge and what in the cupboard.
+Tidying up: Talk about what you have to do.
+Folding and putting laundry away.
+Discuss where socks and other clothing goes.
+Put away the groceries and talk about what goes in the fridge and what in the cupboard.

-- Going out: Plan what you need to take when you go out.
-Talk about where and when you are going and who we might see.
+Going out: Plan what you need to take when you go out.
+Talk about where and when you are going and who you might see.